 Add Ice to the freezer

 If you know the power is going to be out for a while, you can extend the life of your freezer by adding ice.
 Block ice is best if you can get it because it will last longer, but will not insulate the way smaller ice pieces will, which will thaw faster.
+Dry ice can work even more efficiently than regular ice.
+Check with your local grocery store to see if they carry it.

 Just remember..the minute you open the freezer door, you’ve allowed the warm air to enter, so only do this in extreme outages.